dfrib/emacs_setup/README.md

 # Installing and setting up Cask

-Before installing Cask, make sure that you `EMACS` environment variable pointa to the same Emacs version as your `emacs` command.
+Before installing Cask, make sure that the `EMACS` environment variable points to the same Emacs version as your `emacs` command.

 ```
 $ emacs --version